We no longer grow this plant.

 Companion Plants Grow ligularia with other moisture lovers such as Glowlight Louisiana Iris, (Iris louisiana 'Glowlight'), Tropicanna Canna, (Canna indica 'Phasion'), Golden Japanese Sweet Flag, (Acorus gramineus 'Ogon') and Evergreen Solomon's Seal, (Disporopsis pernyi).

-Care Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
+Care Instructions Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Feed with a general purpose fertilizer before new growth begins in spring.
 Prune old flower heads to encourage more blossoms.

 Lore In Japan the plant is known as Metakaraku, which means "sweet smelling roots".